goosbo/ctf-writeups/wwfctf-2025/RhythmicVault/RhythmicVault.md

     print(*f_vars, *i_vars[4:10])
 ```

-After getting the right simulation that matched the values after running the level in the level editor, I found an important observation.
+After making a valid simulation that matched the level's rdcode, I found an important observation.

 So the final constraints for each of the variables are:
 ```